The ultimate guide to measuring, analyzing, and improving your marketing with the DMAIC methodology

 - Implement ROPO reporting to find the mutual influence of online and offline ad activities.

-- Implement attribution to find out the efficiency of advertising channels and how ad expenses can be redistributed to gain more profit.
+- Implement data-driven attribution to find out the efficiency of advertising channels and how ad expenses can be redistributed to gain more profit.

 And many others.
 You should make sure your solution addresses the root cause of your problem.
 Your solution must result in appreciable improvements of your KPIs values.